 About the Hackathon

-2023 EU-EaP Civic Tech Acceleration Hackathon brings together around 45 civil society activists, IT professionals and designers from the EaP and EU countries.
-The teams will work with mentors to enhance their existing prototypes of digital solutions addressing the needs of communities, helping citizens to better hold their governments to account and/or leading to the improvement of public services in their home countries.
+For three days the technical and subject-matter experts will work with mentors on digital solutions addressing the needs of communities, helping citizens to better hold their governments to account and/or leading to the improvement of public services in their home countries.

-The Hackathon winner(s) will receive financial and expert support from the European Union to finalise and launch their civic tech solutions.
+The Hackathon winner(s) will receive financial and expert support from the European Union to fully develop and launch their civic tech solutions.

 Read More